urbanopt/urbanopt.github.io/workflows/disco/disco.md

 ## URBANopt-DISCO Workflow

-The URBANopt<sup>TM</sup>-DISCO workflow leverages the automated **upgrade cost analysis module** to determine the distribution system upgrades required to mitigate any voltage and thermal violations that exist on the feeder and then calculate the cost associated with those upgrades.
-The upgrades currently only include traditional infrastructure upgrade options (reconductoring, upgrade transformers, installing voltage regulators and capacitor banks, and changing the controls or setpoints on voltage regulators and capacitor banks).
+The URBANopt<sup>TM</sup>-DISCO workflow leverages the automated **upgrade cost analysis module** within the DISCO pipeline to determine the distribution system upgrades required to mitigate any voltage and thermal violations that exist on a distribution feeder and then calculate the cost associated with those upgrades.
+These network upgrades currently include traditional infrastructure upgrade options (reconductoring, upgrade transformers, installing voltage regulators and capacitor banks, and changing the controls or setpoints on voltage regulators and capacitor banks).

 Prior to running the DISCO analysis, the URBANopt-OpenDSS workflow is used to create OpenDSS models for the distribution system.
- These OpenDSS models, along with the cost database file and technical catalog for distribution system equipment is passed on to DISCO (more details about these inputs are provided below).
+ These OpenDSS models represent the distribution grid's operational baseline in terms of power flow solutions.
+Network models in OpenDSS, along with the cost database file and technical catalog for distribution system equipment are passed on to DISCO (more details about these inputs are provided below).
 Several URBANopt scenarios can be defined to represent the district with varying amounts of building efficiency, electrification, building demand flexibility, PV penetration, and battery storage.
+These scenarios are designed to provide variations in building loads which are used in power flow simulations within DISCO to analyze overall grid impacts.

 The DISCO module loops through these scenarios and analyzes the thermal and voltage violations to determine the grid infrastructure upgrades required, if any, and reports the associated costs in each